 Throughout the last century, this has all been by design, aided by a warped philosophy rooted in racism, elitism and overpopulation mythology.
 The Jaffe Memo, a 1969 document (written by Planned Parenthood’s Vice President Frederick S. Jaffe) proposed to the infamous Population Council (a eugenics-based population control organization led by its first president, Frederick Osborn, who also served as the President of the American Eugenics Society) how to reduce U.S. fertility sheds a lot of light on the abortion giant’s view of family.
 Here are just a few of their suggestions:

 Planned Parenthood fails at preventing pregnancy or STDs and deliberately miseducates the public about basic science and statistical evidence.
 The abortion giant touts itself as the savior of the black community and of women in general.
 They claim, falsely, that if Planned Parenthood were defunded, women will have nowhere to go for health care.
-The Department of Health and Human Services (Office of Population Affairs) states that there are over 4500 Title-X funded medical clinics throughout the United States, with nearly 1 clinic in nearly 75% of all counties.
-Although many Planned Parenthood abortion mills receive Title-X funding (against federal guidelines disallowing programs that refer or perform abortions from receiving such funds), it still leaves nearly 4,000 true medical clinics that provide the exact same reproductive healthcare as Planned Parenthood, but don’t perform abortions.
+The Department of Health and Human Services (Office of Population Affairs) states that there are 4,200 Title-X funded medical clinics throughout the United States, with nearly 1 clinic in nearly 75% of all counties.
+Although many Planned Parenthood abortion mills receive Title-X funding (against federal guidelines disallowing programs that refer or perform abortions from receiving such funds), it still leaves more than 3,500 true medical clinics that provide the exact same reproductive healthcare as Planned Parenthood, but don’t commit abortions.

 With everything in life, there comes responsibility.
 And responsibility requires knowing the truth–something in desperately short supply from the political and ideological machine of Planned Parenthood.
 They deliberately miseducate society on a regular basis.
 They use words like ‘comprehensive’ and ‘scientifically factual’, just as America’s early eugenists touted, yet their pseudo-science was absurdly false and destructive.
-Planned Parenthood, for instance, in all of its ‘comprehensiveness’ fails to mention most of the baby’s development (or a single image) in its Stages of Pregnancy8.
-The following are never mentioned: brain development, hearing (Weeks 17-18), vision, liver making blood cells (week 9), voluntary movement (i.e. open/closing fists), reaction to light (Week 15), unique set of fingerprints (Weeks 13-14), facial expressions (Weeks 13-14), completely developed circulatory system pumping 25 qts of blood/day (Weeks 15-16), respiratory development (Weeks 23-24), identifiable color/texture of hair (Weeks 25), sucking fingers and getting hiccups (Weeks 27-28), reacting to light outside the womb (Week 28)…it goes on and on.
+Planned Parenthood’s website fails to mention most of the baby’s development (or a single photographic image ***UPDATE: PPFA finally added illustrated images in 2015 after having none since 2009***) in its Stages of Pregnancy8.
+The following are never mentioned (and these are just a handful of the many missing milestones): heart beating in 22 days after fertilization, brain development, hearing (Weeks 17-18), vision, liver making blood cells (week 9), voluntary movement (i.e. open/closing fists), reaction to light (Week 15), unique set of fingerprints (Weeks 13-14), facial expressions (Weeks 13-14), completely developed circulatory system pumping 25 qts of blood/day (Weeks 15-16), respiratory development (Weeks 23-24), identifiable color/texture of hair (Weeks 25), sucking fingers and getting hiccups (Weeks 27-28), reacting to light outside the womb (Week 28)…it goes on and on.
 They strip away anything that challenges the unscientific notion that the fetus (Latin for ‘offspring’ or ‘young one’) is actually human.
 Notice, too, how much of a burden the entire pregnancy is on the woman, according to their minimally described stages of pregnancy.
+(We highly recommend you check out real medical sources on the accurate development during pregnancy, such as The Endowment for Human Development.)

 This is a direct result of the overriding philosophy of the organization’s founder who stated emphatically: “Woman’s role has been that of an incubator and little more.
 She has given birth to an incubated race.”
 9